1967 Chevelle SS396

 Found along the inner lip of the rear quarter panel, not actually a partial VIN but believed to be associated with the series/model ID due to differences between the Malibu and SS396 rear quarter panel piercing for emblem placement.
 This stamped number is located on the right rear quarter panel where the trunk lid meets the body next to the weather stripping material.
-While both 136xxxx stampings have been found on SS and non-SS Chevelles and 138xxxx stampings have been found on SS and non-SS Chevelles, those cases are rare and could be attributed to many things.
-Variations have been found where the 5-digit series/model (such as 13617) are followed by another 2-digit number or preceded by a 2- or 3-digit number.
-It has been speculated that these extra numbers may be a code for the press that stamped the panels.
+While both 136xxxx stampings have been found on SS and non-SS Chevelles and 138xxxx stampings have been found on SS and non-SS Chevelles, those cases are rare and could be attributed to many things such as panel replacement from another Chevelle.
+The series/model identification is followed by another 2-digit number.
+These two digits indicate the calendar week the panel was stamped.
 (Courtesy Jeff Helms) Note in the top example these numbers were not always placed in the stamping die correctly; the "4" and the "2" are upside down.

 Want more in-depth information on 1966/1967 Chevelles?
 Take a test drive of my 1966/1967 Chevelle Reference CD.